nrfconnect/ncs-app-index/CONTRIBUTING.md

 # Contribution guidelines

-If you or your organization has a project that you'd like to include in the nRF Connect SDK App Index, you can do so by opening a pull request against this repository.
+If you or your organization has a project that you'd like to include in the nRF Connect SDK Add-on index, you can do so by opening a pull request against this repository.

 The pull request must include a JSON file named after your GitHub account in the `index` directory (for example, `index/nrfconnect.json`).